Dosage Form: injection, solution

 Indications and Usage for Famotidine Injection

-Famotidine Injection, USP, supplied as a concentrated solution for intravenous injection, is intended for intravenous use only.
-Famotidine Injection, USP is indicated in some hospitalized patients with pathological hypersecretory conditions or intractable ulcers, or as an alternative to the oral dosage forms for short term use in patients who are unable to take oral medication for the following conditions:
+Famotidine Injection is supplied as a premixed solution in GALAXY plastic containers (PL 2501 Plastic) and is intended for intravenous use only.
+Famotidine Injection is indicated in some hospitalized patients with pathological hypersecretory conditions or intractable ulcers, or as an alternative to the oral dosage forms for short term use in patients who are unable to take oral medication for the following conditions:

 - Short term treatment of active duodenal ulcer.
 Most adult patients heal within 4 weeks; there is rarely reason to use famotidine at full dosage for longer than 6 to 8 weeks.
 Studies have not assessed the safety of famotidine in uncomplicated active duodenal ulcer for periods of more than eight weeks.